Interfacelab/ilab-media-tools/docs/cloud-storage/setup/backblaze.md

 # Backblaze Setup

-> As of Media Cloud 3.0, Backblaze support has been removed from the main plugin and is provided by an open-source community supported add-on.
-It's really recommended, though, that you consider a different cloud storage provider.
+> Even though we support Backblaze, it's really recommended that you consider a different cloud storage provider.
 Backblaze is really only good for archival and lacks the features necessary for things like pre-signed URLs (important for WooCommerce or Easy Digital Downloads), direct uploads, etc.  Additionally, in our testing, Backblaze is consistently has the worst performance in terms of upload and download speeds.
 Caveat emptor.

 ## Step 1 - Create Bucket
 To get started, log into your Backblaze account and click on the **Buckets** section.
 When the page had loaded, click on **Create a Bucket**.